namdoosan/learn-react/README.md

 cd learn-react

 # Install dependencies
-pnpm install
+npm install

 # Start the development server
-pnpm run dev
+npm run dev

 #Dummy data users
 You can use the following credentials to log in: